Culinary Chef Resume Guide + Tips + Example

 Contact details

 A professional summary, also known as a personal statement, is a concise, three-to-five-sentence statement that tells the hiring manager who you are and what you offer.
-A resume summary for a culinary chef must include job-relevant skills and one or two notable accomplishments.
+A resume summary for a chef must include job-relevant skills and one or two notable accomplishments.
 It should touch on how long you’ve been in the industry.
-If you are just starting out in your career, it’s better to write a resume objective for a culinary chef instead.

 Skills

-Create a skills section on your resume so hiring managers can see if your skill set matches their needs.
-A resume template for a culinary chef resume will have a separate section for your job-relevant skills in a bulleted list.
-As our culinary chef resume sample shows, it’s best to include both hard and soft skills, such as your technical expertise, project oversight and organizational skills.
+Create a skills section on your chef resume so hiring managers can see if your skill set matches their needs.
+A chef resume template will have a separate section for your job-relevant skills in a bulleted list.

 Work history